lonycell/grafana.v7/docs/sources/packages_api/runtime/backendsrv.md

 ## BackendSrv interface

-Used to communicate via http(s) to a remote backend such as the Grafana backend, a datasource etc. The BackendSrv is using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) under the hood to handle all the communication.
+Used to communicate via http(s) to a remote backend such as the ThingSPIN backend, a datasource etc. The BackendSrv is using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) under the hood to handle all the communication.

 The request function can be used to perform a remote call by specifying a [BackendSrvRequest](./runtime/backendsrvrequest.md)<!-- -->.
 To make the BackendSrv a bit easier to use we have added a couple of shorthand functions that will use default values executing the request.